 - Keep your arms bent and repeat the movement immediately to keep the tension constant on the latissimus muscle.

 With face pulls, the aim is to improve mobility and strengthen your shoulder blades.
-It’s an excellent way to maintain balance in your muscles, especially if you’ve been doing many chest exercises.
+It’s an excellent way to maintain muscle balance, especially if you’ve been doing many chest exercises.